A foal at Ferne Animal Sanctuary

 Equines

-Our horses live in herds and spend the majority of their days out in the fields.
-If they need to be inside they remain in their social groups so that they do not become stressed.
-The retired equines are pretty much free to do as they please which is probably what we all hope for at the end of our working days.
+Our horses live in herds and spend most of their time grazing in the fields.
+When they need to be indoors, they stay within their social groups to avoid stress.
+Our retired equines enjoy a relaxed lifestyle, much like we all hope for in our later years.

 Our Shetland Ponies